dijasila/GPAW/doc/tutorials/rpa/rpa_tut.rst

 Example 1: Atomization energy of N2
 ===================================

-The atomization energy of :mol:`N2` is overestimated by typical GGA functionals, and the RPA functional seems to do a bit better.
-This is not a general trend for small molecules, however, typically the HF-RPA approach yields to small atomization energies when evaluated at the GGA equilibrium geometry.
+The atomization energy of :math:`N_2` is overestimated by typical GGA functionals, and the RPA functional seems to do a bit better.
+This is not a general trend for small molecules, however, typically the HF-RPA approach yields too small atomization energies when evaluated at the GGA equilibrium geometry.
 See for example Furche \ [#Furche]_ for a table of atomization energies for small molecules calculated with the RPA functional.
 The main advantage is that RPA includes non-local correlation as well as giving a reasonable description of covalent bonds and the functional has no fitted parameters.

 Ground state calculation
 --------------------------